OtterKring/MIM_ImportScript_myBestPractice/README.md

 Quite a lot asked.

-The usual way to iterate through a given collection of datasets in Powershell would be the foreach{}-Loop, as I used it in the above template for basic importing.
+The usual way to iterate through a given collection of datasets in Powershell would be the `foreach{}`-Loop, as I used it in the above template for basic importing.
 However, now we get a lot of conditions the loop must respect.
 It's not just "run through the whole collection and be gone".<br>
 Of course, you could use conditionals within the loop and the `break` statement to quit the operation whenever necessary.
 But this is a pretty bad approach when it comes to readability and maintainability of the code.

-_"Great, there is a loop!"<br>
+>_"Great, there is a loop!"<br>
-"Wait, there is a break ... and there are more conditions asked ... when the heck does this thing run through at all???"_
+>"Wait, there is a break ... and there are more conditions asked ... when the heck does this thing run through at all???"_

 Wouldn't it be nice if there was a loop which could do all this for us?